lukeluocn/multicoresysu2020/content/jupyterhub.md

 # A Brief Guide to the JupyterHub Platform

+*(The platform would be unavailable for this course after 2020.07.29.)*

 First log in to http://jupyterhub.vickytse.cn/ (remember that you might have to set-up the VPN connection first).

 ## Step 0.1